 The solutions of all the exercises are online.
 First look at them after you have tried yourself!!

-Book coverThe main textbook used on this course is: Steven H. Strogatz' Nonlinear Dynamics and Chaos (Addison Wesley, 1994 or 2015 (PS: Both are OK)).
+The main textbook used on this course is: Steven H. Strogatz' Nonlinear Dynamics and Chaos (Addison Wesley, 1994, 2015 or 2024 (PS: All are OK)).
 Additional materials will be provided for the numerical treatment of ordinary differential equations and bifurcation theory in continuous systems.
 Appurtenant lecture notes will be available for discrete mappings and their role in the numerical solution of continuous dynamical systems.